Upcoming Events

 We look forward to your vision for The Gloaming.

-The event dates for The Gloaming are the 25th (Friday) and 26th (Saturday) of September, expect to bring your artwork on the day of 24th (Thursday) and assist with install of your piece.
+The event date for The Gloaming is the 26th (Saturday) of September, expect to bring your artwork on the day of 25th (Friday) and assist with install of your piece.
 You are expected to stay for the day of assemble and disassemble.
-Housing and lodging are provided from the 24th to the 26th.
+Housing and lodging are provided from the 25th to the 27th.